 Once the key risks and threats have been identified, the force can make strategic decisions around investment, resource allocation and operational priorities.
 Those areas with a higher level of risk may require greater levels of support and investment.

-Although initiatives have been developed across the 11 key risk areas, the environment we police is constantly changing and the force acknowledges the need to adapt to these changes.
+Although initiatives have been developed across the eight key risk areas, the environment we police is constantly changing and the force acknowledges the need to adapt to these changes.
+Because of this, a Strategic Tactical Co-Ordination Group is held every six months to review the force's risks and threats in light of recent developments, such as emerging risks and threats or actions the force has taken to reduce the existing ones.

 Risks and Threats 2014/2015